 We can get a sense of how the number of times you’re exposed to the characters in the game scales with how many times you play in this next figure:

 This plot shows how the number of characters you’ve seen at least once rises as a function of how many times you play the game.
 For example, if you’ve played five games, you probably saw about 250 characters at least once (gray line) and you probably saw 150 characters at least 5 times (red line).

 In total Escape has about 400 distinct characters, so even though these students have played many games, there are still parts of the game and outcomes they have not explored.

-Our newest game, Into the Haze, adds several game mechanics that we think make it substantially better than Escape for learning.
+Our second game, Into the Haze, adds several game mechanics that we think make it substantially better than Escape for learning.
 The new mechanics include:

 - Random encounters.
 These are scenes that can happen in different places and at different times.

 - Random outcomes.
 Sometimes taking a certain action, like jumping across a gap in a broken highway will succeed and other times it wont.

 - Resources.
 These are items you can gain and lose throughout the game.
 The most important one is your supply of air which you need to survive the poisonous haze.

 The sources of randomness mean the game takes unexpected twists and turns, forcing you to pay more attention to what’s happening.

 The introduction of resources, combined with random events, introduces more contingencies into the game.
 For example, maybe in one game a path you tried works well the first time, but when you try retracing your steps a second time, you unexpectedly lose some air, changing your calculus about which route is the best one to take.